A Show of Hands (video)

 A Show of Hands is a concert film released on VHS, Laserdisc and DVD by the Canadian rock band Rush.
 It documents a live concert performance by the band on their 1987-88 Hold Your Fire Tour.
 In 1989, the band released an audio album of the same name on vinyl LP, audiocassette, and compact disc.
 The video comprises an entirely different recording, and features a different track list.

 Dates of release & formats

 The VHS and Laserdisc versions were the original formats of release, both in 1989.
 They are both currently out-of-print.

 In 2006, a DVD version of the original production, with its audio re-mastered in 5.1-channel Dolby Surround by Rush guitarist and co-producer Alex Lifeson, was released as part of the DVD box set, titled Rush Replay X 3.
 In 2007, the DVD version of A Show of Hands, as it was included in Replay X 3, was released as a single, stand-alone DVD.

-Filming locations

-The concert footage documented in A Show of Hands was filmed in Birmingham, UK.